resources background

 What this says:

-• The Dynadot Surge is the month's structural headline: a +55.9% gain to 858,770 registrations catapults Dynadot past Spaceship to claim #3 globally, marking the most significant registrar rank-change among the Top-5 in the series to date.
-The daily chart shows this was not a single-day event but a progressive build across the second half of May.
+• Dynadot is the headline.
+A +55.9% gain to 858,770 registrations moved it past Spaceship to #3 globally, the largest Top-5 registrar rank change in the series so far.
+The daily chart shows this was a progressive build across the second half of May, not a single day.

-• NameSilo's Recovery: The +37.4% rebound to 328,069 registrations reverses two months of contraction and lifts NameSilo back to #7, suggesting its April dip was cyclical rather than structural.
+• NameSilo rebounded 37.4% to 328,069 registrations, reversing two months of decline and returning to #7, which suggests its April dip was cyclical.

 Share of Top 5 Registrars - Pie View